 Donna Z. Davis joined the SOJC faculty in fall 2010 when she taught in Eugene for one year before moving to Portland.
-She now directs the Strategic Communication master’s program at the George S. Portland Turnbull Center.
+She now directs the Strategic Communication master’s program and the Oregon Reality (OR) lab at the SOJC-Portland.
 She brings more than 25 years experience in public relations, fundraising, and nonprofit communication to the classroom, including 10 years as producer and host of Family Album Radio, an award-winning, daily, two-minute radio program distributed through NPR.

 - PhD, Mass Communication, University of Florida